vindarel/abelujo/README.md

 Installation
 ============

-**Important note:** if you are getting started, use the `django20py3` branch: it uses Python 3.6 and one of the latest Django version (2.2).
+**Important note:** if you are getting started and are feeling adventurous, use the `django20py3` branch: it uses Python 3.6 and one of the latest Django version (2.2).
+Otherwise, use the stable branch `branch-0.11.5`.

 Instructions for Debian 9.